Date: 15th September 2023 Time: 10:00 – 12:00 Duration: 2 Hours Fire Safety Matters magazine...Read More

 Click here for full press report: Derby Care home fined for fire safety breachesRead More

 Warren is a Higher Courts Advocate, an accreditation which enables him to work as an advocate in the Crown Court.
-Warren has conducted prosecutions for Lancashire, Greater Manchester, Humberside, Cumbria, Cheshire, Merseyside, Hereford & Worcester, Shropshire and Wrekin Fire & Rescue Services, as well as advising businesses and professionals on various aspects of Fire Safety Law including its effect upon PFI contracts.
+Warren has conducted prosecutions and delivered training for 20 Fire & Rescue Services, lectures at Fire Service College at Moreton in Marsh, as well as advising businesses and professionals on various aspects of Fire Safety Law including its effect upon PFI contracts.

-Warren is a part-time Tribunal Judge and in 2015 he was appointed as a 'Legally Qualified Chair' for Police Disciplinary proceedings in the North West.
+Warren is a part-time Tribunal Judge and a 'Legally Qualified Chair' for Police Disciplinary proceedings in the North West.
 He is also a former Assistant Deputy Coroner for Blackpool and Fylde.

 Tel: 01253 629300